goropikari/qmk_firmware/keyboards/manta40/keymaps/dvorak/readme.md

-# The default keymap for manta40
+# The dvorak keymap for manta40